Brightcove

 Why Should You Use Interactive Video?

 Interactive video isn’t just another short-lived trend or fad.
 In fact, the first interactive film predates CGI by several years (1967’s “The Cinema Machine” allowed the audience to select scenes that were manually switched by camera operators).
 It’s only been a matter of time and technology before interactive video became mainstream.
 Consumers and Interactive Video For example, according to Brightcove’s exclusive research, 55% of B2B decision-makers today value interactivity nearly as much as speed and load time.
-Similarly, 83% of consumers—specifically, those who spend the most money online—agree that interactive features are helpful as they shop.
+Similarly, 83% of consumers—specifically, those who spend the most money online—agree that interactive elements are helpful as they shop.

 What does this mean for video marketers?
 According to Hubspot, 28% of marketers are already using interactive content in their videos.
 If you’re running a SWOT analysis on your video marketing strategy, go ahead and add that to the Threat column.
 It means at least one out of four of your top competitors are likely using interactive video.